 This course LPN 200B is a continuation of LPN 200A.
 LPN 200A must be completed successfully in order to move forward to LPN 200B.
-Course description and objectives are the same, content in B building on A. Pre-requisite(s): HEA112; BIO 110 or BIO 210; BIO 200A; matriculation in PN program
+Course description and objectives are the same, content in B building on A. Prerequisite(s): matriculation in the PN program, LPN200A and BIO210.